 Eshhad envisions a world where all people can freely believe and practice their faith and cultural traditions with the protection and security of their government who enshrine core fundamental rights; prohibit discrimination based on ethnicity, religion, or nationality; and who provide fair rule of law for their citizens.

 Eshhad is striving towards its vision by impacting individual lives through litigation and shaping policy regarding the protection of minorities in the Middle East through data-driven research, advocacy, and litigation.

 Eshhad was founded on August 14, 2013, when we began documenting sectarian attacks against religious minorities in Egypt; since then, Eshhad has documented over 500 sectarian incidents or attacks in Egypt with a few additional cases of Egyptian Christians who were targeted in Libya.
 Through the aggregation of reports of sectarian incidents from various sources including reports from civil society, media, and in some cases through self-reporting, Eshhad is able to track and produce reports highlighting trends, analysis, as well as recommendations for policy-makers.
 From the outset, Eshhad has been able to fill in the need for a neutral and credible source of tracking alleged sectarian incidents in Egypt and producing religious freedom research.

-In September 2015, Eshhad partnered with the Tahrir Institute for Middle East Policy as an incubated project where the team was able to expand its vision and mission and prepare for incorporation as a nonprofit in May 2017.
+In September 2015, Eshhad partnered with the Tahrir Institute for Middle East Policy as an incubated project where the team was able to expand its vision and mission.
+In June 2017, Eshhad incorporated as a nonprofit.
 Should you desire to receive Eshhad updates, please subscribe here.
 You can also contact us here or by emailing Amira at email@example.com for any inquiries regarding Eshhad.